Reviews|March 1, 2026|Francis

 You text what you ate (or snap a photo), and the AI gives you real feedback.
 Not a thumbs-up emoji.
 Actual coaching.
 It also sends daily check-ins so you cannot just ghost your diet like you ghost your gym buddy.

-Pricing: Starts around $8/month.
+Pricing: $29.99/month.
 No clunky dashboards, no food database to scroll through.

 Pros: